 The ability of consolidated entities to distribute dividends or to grant or repay loans and advances to entities within the Group depends on, among other things, local regulatory requirements, European Central Bank recommandations, statutory reserves and financial and operating performance.
 Local regulatory requirements may concern regulatory capital, exchange controls or non-convertibility of the local currency, liquidity ratios or large exposures ratios that aim to cap the entity's exposure in relation to the Group.
-The Group was not exposed to significant limitations as of 31 December 2020 and 2019.
+The Group was not exposed to significant limitations as of December 31, 2020 and 2019 except the ECB guidance on dividend distribution related to the Covid-19 crisis.